Skip to main content

 }

-3. Payment construction The client inspects the requirements, selects a compatible payment method, and constructs a payment payload.
-The payload is signed locally using the client’s wallet.
+The proof is signed locally using the client’s wallet.
+No tokens leave the wallet at this stage.
 4. Retry with payment The client retries the original request with the payment proof attached:

 GET /api/data HTTP/1.1